zhangjinpeng87/pd/tools/pd-api-bench/README.md

 > pd address (default "127.0.0.1:2379")

 -http-cases
 > HTTP api bench cases list.
 Multiple cases are separated by commas.
-Such as `-http-cases GetRegionStatus,GetMinResolvedTS`
+Such as `-http-cases GetRegionStatus,GetMinWatermark`
 > You can set qps with '-' and set burst with '+' such as `-http-cases GetRegionStatus-100+1`

 -grpc-cases